reubenjamesbishop/BasicNeuralNetworkLibrary/README.md

 # BasicNeuralNetworkLibrary
-A basic neural network library implemented in c++.
+A basic neural network library implemented in C++.